oran-testing/docs/rstFiles/rach_flood_attack.rst

-RACH flooding attach
+RACH Flooding Attack
 ==========================================================

 Introduction
 -------------
-The RACH (random access channel) procedure is used for the initial connection and communication between the UE and the gNB.
+The RACH (Random Access Channel) procedure is used for the initial connection and communication between the UE and the gNB.
 This attack specifically targets the RACH preamble message (msg1).

 The following are the contents of the RACH preamble message: